Skip to content

 Getting your new blades perfectly aligned is the most critical step after installation.
 Proper alignment ensures your clippers cut smoothly and safely.
 A misaligned blade can easily nick a client's skin, which is the last thing any professional wants.
 Taking a few extra minutes to get this right will save you headaches and keep clients comfortable.
 This process is standard across most professional clippers, but always check your manufacturer's guide if you're unsure.
 Let's walk through how to get that perfect alignment without the guesswork.

-Check the Initial Alignment
+How to Check the Blade Alignment

 Start by slightly loosening the blade screws—just enough so you can shift the bottom blade.
 If your clipper has a taper lever, push it all the way forward into the closed position.
 Now, look at the blades straight on.
 You want the top and bottom blades to be perfectly parallel.
 A great rule of thumb is to make sure the first small tooth on the left of the top blade sits directly on top of the first large tooth on the left of the bottom blade.
 This "tooth-on-tooth" alignment helps prevent the blade from biting.